ArturKosma/Learning/README.md

-Hello world!
+###Hello world!

-This is my readme, I'm not sure what I'm doing yet, but I will figure it out!
+This is my simple readme.
+I will figure it all out!